odinuv/web/en/apv/articles/sql-aggregation/index.md

 -- `contact_type` table is not accessible in the outer query above.
 You can see the contents of the `type_email` table above.
-Because I have used an INNER JOIN, the query will contain *only* the rows that have the `contact.id_contact_type` value equal to those in `type_email` table and since that is only one value, it is essentially same writing `contact.id_contact_type = 4`.
+Because I have used an INNER JOIN, the query will contain *only* the rows that have the `contact.id_contact_type` value equal to those in `type_email` table and since that is only one value, it is essentially same as writing `contact.id_contact_type = 4`.
 Therefore the above query essentially selects all contacts that have type matching `%email`.

 Now that you know what the inner queries do, you can again look at the entire query: